medhayappes/enterprise-docs-mkdocs/docs/pricing.md

 6. Currency - Type of the currency(example: INR,USD).It is
     auto-complete field.

-Once the Pricing Plan is created, it needs to be **\"Activated\"** to make it available to the public.
+Once the Pricing Plan is created, it needs to be **"Activated"** to make it available to the public.

-The activated Pricing Plan can later be deactivated by clicking on the button \"DEACTIVATE\", which makes the pricing plan to be hidden from the platform users.
+The activated Pricing Plan can later be deactivated by clicking on the button "DEACTIVATE", which makes the pricing plan to be hidden from the platform users.

-Provider can choose not disclose the pricing details and ask all the user to contact for price details.If this is the case, then provider can enable or disable \"Always contact for pricing\" by Checking/UnChecking.If this checkbox is \"checked\" then
+Provider can choose not disclose the pricing details and ask all the user to contact for price details.If this is the case, then provider can enable or disable "Always contact for pricing" by Checking/UnChecking.If this checkbox is "checked" then

--   The consumer who wants to consume that API has to contact the API provider using our Deal Room by clicking on the \"CONTACT\" button.
-    We will discuss about deals in detail under the section [\"How Deal Room Works?\"](managedeals).
+-   The consumer who wants to consume that API has to contact the API provider using our Deal Room by clicking on the "CONTACT" button.
+We will discuss about deals in detail under the section ["How Deal Room Works?"](managedeals).
 -   None of the Pricing plan will be visible for the user

-Next we will see the API Quata Details. [\"Next : Quota\"](Quota)
+Next we will see the API Quata Details. ["Next : Quota"](Quota)